-Who can enroll in continuing education courses?
+Who can enroll in Continuing Studies and Enhanced Learning courses?

 You may take up to 11 credits in the Fall or Spring terms as a part-time student.

-Can I see an academic advisor?
+Can I see an academic adviser?

 Absolutely.
-In fact, you are encouraged to talk with an advisor before registering for your first class with Eastern Connecticut State University.
+In fact, you are encouraged to talk with an adviser before registering for your first class with Eastern Connecticut State University.
 Students can call (860) 465-0206 or (860) 465-5125 to schedule an appointment.
 If you prefer, you can request a phone advisement appointment.
 All are welcome to talk to us, regardless of whether you take an Eastern course or not.

 Before registering for courses, please check the Detailed Class Information” page for course prerequisites

 New students can register for classes by fax or in person.
 Please visit Registration Information.